happypeter/edocs/soho.md

     - not for wool

 ## shelf_box_system
 - Goal: Try to put eveythings in a box, and put boxes on shelves.
 Things should be, or be put in a box, unless there is a reason not to do so.
-For example, try to make cathome, flower pots and everything part of my box set.
-And maybe I don't need specially structured containers like wardrobes, cabinets, closet, cupboards... yeah, this system may unify them all.
+For example, try to make cat home, flower pots and everything part of my box set.
+And maybe I don't need specially structured containers like wardrobes, cabinets, closet, cupboards... this system unifies them.
 - I am not the only one who have a box system https://www.youtube.com/watch?v=8rKltrQ45ao&t=1s
   - big open shelf system does not have to be messy https://youtu.be/dwOC3Pn3q8s?t=367 'it is more fun, it helps us navigate more easily'
 - elastic_box_philosophy: everything is a box https://youtu.be/4xLdisAvjx8?t=30
   - everything should has it's own home, the home is a cuboid
 - general idea
-  - I can not change room size, so the larget box unit I can costomize is 'shelf space', based on stuctures I build by pipes
+  - I can not change room size, so the larget box unit I can costomize is 'shelf space', stands on stuctures I build by pipes
     - why not use wood rather than steel piples?
       - wood is cheaper(espically for smaller things), more customizable(not easy to cut steel)
         - let's take a simple table as example, 75cm height, top: 60*120